Lachlan Goddard

 - Acted for a government department in a class action commenced in the Federal Court of Australia.
 This was a significant proceeding in terms of both scale and public interest, with an estimated class size of 35,000 people, and a claim period of 17 years.

-- Acted for an accounting firm in relation to the misappropriation of approximately AUD$3 million of client funds by an employee.
+- Acted for an accounting firm in relation to the misappropriation of client funds by an employee.
 These funds were converted by the employee into various crypto assets (including Ethereum and NFTs) and gambled.

 Qualifications